wcarhart/docs/docs/koi/autogenerated_help_menus.md

 ```

 ## Help menus with subcommands
-If you are using subcommands (see [Using Subcommands](/using_subcommands)), then the help menu will have entry for each available function defined in your script.
+If you are using subcommands (see [subcommands](/subcommands)), then the help menu will have entry for each available function defined in your script.
 You can show the regular help menu with `help`, `-h`, or `--help`.
 You can show the verbose help menu with `help -v`, `help --verbose`, or `-hv`.
 You can also show just the command documentation with `list -d` or `list --docs`.

 **Example**
 ```bash